 What action are you hoping will result from your presentation/deputation?
-I hope Council will reconsider its decision as expressed in the Committee of the Who June 1 to allow off-road vehicles on a route that includes roads in LIndsay. le meeting of By signing this form you are acknowledging that all of the information you are providing or and giving the City permission to collect your personal information for the principal purpos make a deputation to Committee or Council as outlined below.
-Signature: Date: 6/3/2021 # The personal information is being collected by the City of Kawartha Lakes for the principal request to make a deputation to Committee or Council pursuant to the City's procedural beinformation, including all attachments submitted may be circulated to members of Council public and posted on the City website.
-Questions about the collection of this information to the City Clerk or Deputy Clerk at 705 324-9411 ext.
-1295 or 1322. y-law.
-This I, staff, the general Do you agree to the publication of your name and contact information on the City the City Council agenda? y's website and ( Yes
+I hope Council will reconsider its decision as expressed in the Committee of the Whole may June 1 to allow off-road vehicles on a route that includes roads in Lindsay. neeting of By signing this form you are acknowledging that all of the information you are providing on this and giving the City permission to collect your personal information for the principal purpose of make a deputation to Committee or Council as outlined below.
+Signature: Date: 6/3/2021 # The personal information is being collected by the City of Kawartha Lakes for the principal purequest to make a deputation to Committee or Council pursuant to the City's procedural by-la information, including all attachments submitted may be circulated to members of Council, stapublic and posted on the City website.
+Questions about the collection of this information sho to the City Clerk or Deputy Clerk at 705 324-9411 ext.
+1295 or 1322. w.
+This aff, the general Do you agree to the publication of your name and contact information on the City's the City Council agenda? website and ( Yes